 - Ask for Feedback

-Trailer for Pedram Shojai’s first documentary film, Vitality:
+° Watch the trailer for Pedram Shojai’s first documentary film, Vitality

 If you are interested in watching TDL host, Chris G. Parkhurst’s personal documentary, you can check out Journey to Kathmandu, a film that follows the once-in-a-lifetime journey that goats make from their farmland lives of goats in Tibet to their sacrificial deaths in Kathmandu, during the Nepalese holiday, Dashain.